equinor/api-strategy/docs/strategy.md

 - [Layered system](https://en.wikipedia.org/wiki/Representational_state_transfer#Layered_system)
 - [Code on demand (optional)](https://en.wikipedia.org/wiki/Representational_state_transfer#Code_on_demand_(optional))

-The REST constraints does not contain technical specifications, like transport protocol, data formats, etc. Consequently, there is no official technical standard for RESTful APIs.
-However, since its creation in 2000, industry standard conventions have emerged, particularly regarding the usage of HTTP.
+The REST constraints do not contain technical specifications, like transport protocol, data formats, etc. Consequently, there is no official technical standard for RESTful APIs.

-Although Roy Fielding emphasizes that APIs need to adhere to _all_ of the REST constraints to be called RESTful, few actually do so.
-Particularly the concept of "Hypermedia as the engine of application state" (HATEOAS), which is part of the "Uniform interface" constraint, is rarely implemented.
-This principle is somewhat controversial, and seen by many as adding complexity without giving real value (e.g. [Why I Hate HATEOAS](https://jeffknupp.com/blog/2014/06/03/why-i-hate-hateoas/)).

-The lack of a precise definition and the lack of consensus around the HATEOAS principle can be a source of confusion.
-Fortunately, the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) brings clarity by breaking down the principles of REST and taking the industry conventions into account.
-[REST maturity level 2](http://martinfowler.com/articles/richardsonMaturityModel.html#level2) has become the de facto standard for RESTful APIs.
+However, industry conventions have emerged regarding how to structure APIs using Web technology, particularly regarding the proper usage of HTTP.
+It is important to remember that this has relatively little to do with the stated goals of REST as an architecture style.
+Since most API developers aren't trying to recreate or extend Web standards, many of the facets of these constraints are not releveant in special purpose API development.

+As an example "Hypermedia as the engine of application state" (HATEOAS), which is part of the "Uniform interface" constraint, simply describes how the state of a web browser is completely driven by HTML and HTTP metadata, with absolutely no preconceived notions beyond these standards.
+This rarely makes any sense in general purpose API design, but easily leads to confusion when trying to interpret in a context where it makes no sense (i.e. most contexts).

+The [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) is used to break down the industry conventions surrounding RESTful API development.

+ - Maturity level 0: Tunneling any communication through HTTP without regard for the standard
+ - Maturity level 1: splitting the API into meaningful resources, using the HTTP Request-URI field to identify them
+ - Maturity level 2: taking care to use the HTTP protocol verbs, status codes, status messages and all metadata fields as far as makes sense for your application.
+This level has become the de facto standard for RESTful APIs.
+ - Maturity level 3: This level is supposed to be RESTful, meaning you are probably simply making a web page.
+Some APIs borrow elements from this level, like using URIs to identify resources in the data formats of the API.

-Note that maturity level 2 is not strictly "RESTful" according to Fielding's definition, but we use this term for level 2 APIs as this is common practice in the industry.
+Note again that maturity level 2 is not strictly "RESTful" according to Fielding's definition, but we use this term for level 2 APIs as this is common practice in the industry.

 Further reading on REST: